imageio/imageio-ffmpeg/README.md

             to 1 to avoid block alignment, though this is not recommended. ffmpeg_log_level (str): The ffmpeg logging level.
 Default "warning". ffmpeg_timeout (float): Timeout in seconds to wait for ffmpeg process to finish.
-Value of 0 will wait forever.
-The time that ffmpeg needs depends on CPU speed, compression, and frame size.
-Default 20.0. input_params (list): Additional ffmpeg input command line parameters. output_params (list): Additional ffmpeg output command line parameters.
+Value of 0 will wait forever (default).
+The time that ffmpeg needs depends on CPU speed, compression, and frame size. input_params (list): Additional ffmpeg input command line parameters. output_params (list): Additional ffmpeg output command line parameters.
     """